shaikhalamin/fake-twitter/README.md

 Step 2: cd fake-twitter

-Step 3: sudo chmod +x setup.sh [Not needed if you can run docker and docker-compose without sudo]
+Step 3: sudo chmod +x setup.sh [Not needed if you can run docker and docker-compose without sudo then just run sh setup.sh ]

 Step 4: ./setup.sh